Littlewood-Paley-Stein functionals: an R-boundedness approach: Other Littlewood-Paley-Stein functionals

 We define the local vertical Littlewood-Paley-Stein functional and the vertical Littlewood-Paley-Stein functional at infinity associated with $L$ by

-We restrict our selves in this section to these Littlewood-Paley-Stein functionals but we can also deal with general ones as in Theorem~\ref{thm-hol} at least for functions $F$ which have some exponential decay at infinity. \\ Since these functionals are always bounded on $L^p(M)$ for $p \in (1,2]$ we consider in the sequel the case $p > 2$, only.
+We restrict our selves in this section to these Littlewood-Paley-Stein functionals but we can also deal with general ones as in Theorem~\ref{thm-hol} at least for functions $F$ which have some exponential decay at infinity. \\ As we have already remarked in the introduction, these functionals are always bounded on $L^p(M)$ for $p \in (1,2]$.
+Thus, we consider in the sequel the case $p > 2$, only.

-\begin{proposition} Let $\Gamma$ be either $\nabla$ or multiplication by $\sqrt{V}$ and let $p \in (2, \infty)$. \\ 1- If the set $\{ \sqrt{t}\, \Gamma\, e^{-tL}, \ t \in (0, 1] \}$ is ${\mathcal R}$-bounded on $L^p(M)$, then the local vertical Littlewood-Paley-Stein functional $H^{loc}_\Gamma$ is bounded on $L^p(M)$. \\ 2- Similarly, if the set $\{ \sqrt{t-1}\, \Gamma\, e^{-tL}, \ t > 1 \}$ is ${\mathcal R}$-bounded on $L^p(M)$, then $H^{(\infty)}_\Gamma$ is bounded on $L^p(M)$. \end{proposition} \begin{proof} The arguments are similar to the proof of Theorem \ref{thm-hol}.
+\begin{proposition} Let $\Gamma$ be either $\nabla$ or multiplication by $\sqrt{V}$ and let $p \in (2, \infty)$. \\ 1) If the set $\{ \sqrt{t}\, \Gamma\, e^{-tL}, \ t \in (0, 1] \}$ is ${\mathcal R}$-bounded on $L^p(M)$, then the local vertical Littlewood-Paley-Stein functional $H^{loc}_\Gamma$ is bounded on $L^p(M)$. \\ 2) Similarly, if the set $\{ \sqrt{t-1}\, \Gamma\, e^{-tL}, \ t > 1 \}$ is ${\mathcal R}$-bounded on $L^p(M)$, then $H^{(\infty)}_\Gamma$ is bounded on $L^p(M)$. \end{proposition} \begin{proof} The arguments are similar to the proof of Theorem \ref{thm-hol}.
 For assertion 1), the same proof as \eqref{ineq-I} gives